traefik/traefik/docs/content/routing/routers/index.md

 A value of `0` for the priority is ignored: `priority = 0` means that the default rules length sorting is used.

-??? info "Calculate default priorities"
+??? info "How default priorities are computed"

     ```toml tab="File (TOML)"
     ## Dynamic configuration